-According to Bob Denholtz, president of DureX Inc., deciding on the best technique to manufacture a part involves a careful analysis of the production volume versus the cost of the hard tooling.
+sheet metal fabricator based in Union, New Jersey, deciding on the best technique to manufacture a part involves a careful analysis of the production volume versus the cost of the hard tooling.

-"With a sheet metal part that costs \$10, it may cost \$6 for stamping, but the OEM may have to spend \$30,000-\$40,000 in tooling.
-So for that \$4 saving, they need to make sure they have 10-20,000 pieces so they can pay off the tooling quickly," said Denholtz.
+"With a sheet metal part that costs \$10, it may cost \$6 for stamping, but the OEM may have to spend \$30,000 to \$40,000 in tooling.
+So for that \$4 saving, they need to make sure they have 10,000-20,000 pieces so they can pay off the tooling quickly," Denholtz said.

-Founded in 1946, DureX, Inc. (Durexinc.com) operates a 136 120,000-square-foot facility that provides metal stamping, sheet metal fabrication, and CNC machining.
-The company has more than 50 presses with capacity up to 400 tons, along with laser cutting equipment and turret presses-in addition to valueadded services, such as powder coating, assembly, packaging, and fulfillment.
+Founded in 1946, DureX Inc. operates a 120,000-squarefoot facility that provides metal stamping, sheet metal fabrication and computer-numeric-controlled machining for many industries, including HVAC.
+The company has more than 50 presses with capacity up to 400 tons, along with laser cutting equipment and turret presses, in addition to value-added services such as powder coating, assembly, packaging and fulfillment.

-According to Denholtz, a one-stop-shop can work with a customer by offering a full progression of options based on what he calls "the ROI threshold."
+Denholtz said a one-stop-shop can work with a customer by offering a full progression of options based on what he calls "the ROI (return on investment) threshold."

-For example, for a startup that needs 500 units per month, it may not make sense to spend the money for stamping, so the part can be fabricated.
+For example, for a startup that needs 500 units per